Chapter 4. DMN support in Red Hat Process Automation Manager

 contextwith the single entry for that decision.
 You can use this property to adjust your decision service outputs according to your project requirements.

-When valorized with a Java fully qualified name, this property loads a DMN profile onto the decision engine at start time.
+When valorized with a Java fully qualified name, this property loads a DMN profile onto the process engine at start time.
 You can use this property to implement a predefined DMN profile with supported features different from or beyond the DMN standard.
 For example, if you are creating DMN models using the Signavio DMN modeller, use this property to implement features from the Signavio DMN profile into your DMN decision service.